Xata/mw-website-dev/content/articles/zammad_oidc_role_mapping.md

 ## Conclusion

 This was one of those problems where the official integration gets you 80% of the way there, but the last 20% requires some DIY work.
 Once it's set up though, it works great.
 Users log in via SSO and automatically get the right permissions based on their groups.

-No more manual role assignments (which I really do not want to handle on my own).

 If you're running Zammad with Keycloak (or any OIDC provider that sends group claims), this approach should work for you.
 Just adjust the group names and role mappings to fit your setup.